-Previously, I've enjoyed working as a software engineering intern at several startups, Optum, and Veeva Systems.
+Previously, I have worked with the TiLab at Berkeley, advised by Prof. Grigory Tikhmirov and Samson Petrosyan, on an exciting VR application for DNA nanotechnology.
 I am also very grateful to have spent six unforgettable semesters TAing for UC Berkeley's Data Structures (CS61B) course.
 For more teaching information, please check here.

 Research